 Williams never reached the lunar surface before his death.

-For Auburn University fans everywhere, the ‘War Eagle!’ chant means everything to their Alabama community.
+For Auburn Tigers fans everywhere, the ‘War Eagle!’ chant means everything to their Alabama community.
 For the rest of us, it almost meant the first words we’d ever heard transmitted from 238,900 miles away back to the Kennedy Space Center here on Earth.